 June Leung obtained her B.A. degree in Translation at the University of Hong Kong and a Doctorate of Business Administration conferred by European University.
 She is the founder and chairperson of Beacon Group, a member of BEXCELLENT Group Holdings Limited.
 With 25-year experience of teaching English as a foreign language, Miss Leung has authored different popular academic publications.
 Her devotion to raising and maintaining the standard of practitioners in the private tutorial sector at a professional level has led her to become a guest speaker in various public seminars, including the “China Education Symposium 2015 Annual Conference” organised by Harvard University.
 Miss Leung founded Beacon Uprising under Beacon Fund in 2012, providing additional financial assistance to students from Comprehensive Social Security Assistance and low-income families to enrol in tutorial courses.
 Over 10,000 students have been benefitted.
 In 2019, she founded the “Uplift Educational Charity Foundation”, a non-profit charity institution, which aims to provide motivation for the youth of Hong Kong and stimulate their learning ability, creativity and positive thinking.
 In recent years, June has actively participated in charity events and encourages people around her to join the events.
 She is passionate about helping people in need.

-He is also the Chairman of AIM and a Co-founder of CMRS Group.
-Ralph has received “2015 Digital Marketer of the Year” by AIM and became the first batch of Certified Digital Marketer (CDM) endorsed by AIM.
+He is also the Chairman of AIM and became the first batch of Certified Digital Marketer (CDM) endorsed by AIM.

-Besides, Ralph was invited by various local and overseas universities, media, trade and social welfare organisations as a guest speaker, part-time lecturer, trainer and judge.
-He is currently serving as the Chairman of the Academic Advisory, College of International Education, Hong Kong Baptist University.
-In December 2018, Ralph received “The Distinguished Communication Alumni Award” from his alma mater, School of Communication, Hong Kong Baptist University.
+Besides, Ralph was invited by various local and overseas universities, trade and social welfare organizations as a guest speaker, part-time lecturer and judge.
+In December 2018, Ralph has received “The Distinguished Communication Alumni Award” from his alma mater, School of Communication, Hong Kong Baptist University.

-Dr. Sandra Tsang, JP, is an Associate Professor of the Department of Social Work and Social Administration of The University of Hong Kong.
+Dr. Sandra Tsang, JP, retired from Associate Professorship of the Department of Social Work and Social Administration of The University of Hong Kong.
 She is a Registered Clinical Psychologist, a Fellow of the Hong Kong Psychological Society and the Hong Kong Professional Counselling Association, and a Registered Social Worker.
 Her research, publications and media profile focus on parent education, children with special educational needs, children and youth development and social services development.
-She serves on the Commission on Children and the Nursing Council after completing her membership on the Social Welfare Advisory Committee and the Equal Opportunities Commission.
-She is also the Chairperson of the Hong Kong Institute of Clinical Psychologists and advisor to some NGOs.
+She serves on the Commission on Children after completing her membership on the Nursing Council, Social Welfare Advisory Committee and the Equal Opportunities Commission.
+She is also the Chairperson of the Professional Council of the Hong Kong Institute of Clinical Psychologists, and Board Director and advisor to some NGOs.

 One of the partners of Gallant in Hong Kong, Mr. Lee obtained LL.B. from University of Hong Kong and LL.M. from the University of London.
 He has significant and extensive experience in anti-discrimination laws, privacy and data protection, and implementation of various codes of practice, providing advice to banks, listed companies, tertiary institutions and NGOs.
 Regularly advising employers in both public and private sectors on a wide range of contentious and non-contentious employment matters, Mr. Lee also acts for employers in appeal courts, alternative dispute resolution procedures and internal investigation, disciplinary procedures and termination procedures, providing strategic advice and drafting documentation for human resources departments.